Ä¢¹½ÊÓÆµ

 Chatham is a tiny village located in the state of Michigan.
 With a population of 216 people and just one neighborhood, Chatham is the 646th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Chatham is generally considered to be a blue-collar town.
-50.00% of the Chatham workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Chatham, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Chatham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Chatham is a village of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Chatham who work in office and administrative support (21.43%), legal occupations (7.14%), and art, media, and design (4.76%).

 Of important note, Chatham is also a village of artists.
 Chatham has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Chatham’s character.

-Chatham’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Chatham’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small village, Chatham doesn't have a public transportation system that people use for their commute.

-The citizens of Chatham are slightly better educated than the national average of 21.84% for all cities and towns, with 22.52% of adults in Chatham having a bachelor's degree or advanced degree.
+The education level of Chatham citizens is a little higher than the average for US cities and towns: 22.52% of adults in Chatham have at least a bachelor's degree.

 The per capita income in Chatham in 2022 was $38,448, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $153,792 for a family of four.
 However, Chatham contains both very wealthy and poor people as well.